localstack/docs/content/en/developer-guide/Basics/index.md

   This document contains a few essential instructions for developing new features and bug fixes for *LocalStack*.
 ---

+{{% alert %}}
+**Note:** We have recently added a couple of refactorings and enhancements in the core framework and application architecture, hence this page is no longer fully up to date.
+We're planning to publish an updated version soon.
+{{% /alert %}}

 ## General Application Architecture